rrifafauzikomara/NewsApp/README.md

 ## How to run Flutter App
+### Generated `*.g.dart` file
-Before run the app, make sure to generate file `*.g.dart`, you can use this command on terminal.
+Before run the app, make sure to generate `*.g.dart` file, you can use this command on terminal.
 But before you running that, make sure go to [list_news](https://github.com/rrifafauzikomara/NewsApp/tree/master/features/list_news) feature module first using `cd` command.
 For example `cd features` then `cd list_news`.
 Then you can run the command below.

 One time build:
 ```console